sallam-0/real-time-fraud-data-warehouse/README.md

 #  Real-Time Banking Fraud Detection Data Warehouse

 > A production-grade, end-to-end real-time fraud detection pipeline built on modern data engineering principles.
-The system ingests banking transactions via Change Data Capture (CDC), enriches them with customer and account context, scores them with a machine learning model in real time, and lands everything into a Snowflake data warehouse modeled as a Kimball star schema for analytics.
+The system ingests banking transactions via Change Data Capture (CDC), enriches them with customer and account context, scores them with a machine learning model in real time, and lands everything into a Snowflake data warehouse modeled as a Kimball snowflake schema for analytics.

 ---